geoai777/Armbian-kernels/README.md

-# arm64_rk3399
+# Armbian kernels
+This repo will contain config and other files needed to build linux kernel for following boards:

-Building armbian for Rockchip RK3399
+## Rockchip RK3399

+## Wandboard DL